stablekernel/aqueduct/example/templates/default/README.md

 cp config.yaml.src config.yaml
 ```

-#### ...locally

-From your project's directory, run:
+Now, you can run your server locally:

 ```
   dart bin/start.dart
 ```

-#### ...on a server

 Give executable permissions for the application script:

 ```
 chmod a+x wildfire
 ```

-Then, start the server:
+Then, start the server on a specific branch in your local git repository:

 ```
-./wildfire start
+./wildfire start <optional_git_branch_name>
 ```

-> It's important to note that running this will wipe any changes not on your 'master' branch.
-This happens because the `start` script allows you to choose a git branch to run from and uses 'master' by default if it detects a `.git` repository.
-It then checks out master and does a hard reset then pulls down any changes.
+Deployment environments such as `staging` or `development` maintained on seperate can be easily used in your deployment pipeline for your project.

+> It is important to note that this application script downloads remote references and does a hard reset on that branch and is not suitable for your local environment.
+Instead just point use `dart bin\start.dart` locally